 Instructions

-Add WATER, 1 tablespoon at a time, whisking until the sauce reaches your desired consistency.
+Gradually add WATER (or COCONUT MILK), 1 tablespoon at a time, whisking until the sauce reaches your desired consistency.
+If it becomes too thin, whisk in more peanut butter to thicken.

 Taste and adjust for tang, sweetness, or heat to your liking.
 Add a pinch of SALT to taste.

-Serve immediately or refrigerate in an airtight container up to 5 days.
+Serve at room temperature or refrigerate in an airtight container up to 5 days.

 Video